-This is under the assumption the the underlying rate is assumed to be constant over the interval that the empirical rates refers to.
+This is under the assumption that the underlying rate (λ) is constant over the interval that the empirical rates refers to.

-• Adding these over a group of persons (assuming identical and constant rates) gives:
+Log-likelihood for several perons.
+Adding log-likelihoods from a group of persons (assuming identical and constant rates) gives:

-$$D\log(\lambda) - \lambda Y$$ ,
+$$D\log(\lambda) - \lambda Y,$$